four-d-tesseract/EtymologyMarker/README.md

 Etymology Marker outputs the HTML file "markedUp.html".

-CB_etymologyMarker.py is an identical script to etymologyMarker.py but colorblind-friendly.
-It adds extra bold, underline, and italic HTML tags to differentiate the text.

-DictionaryMaker.py and GreekListMaker.py contain the dict and the list that make up etymologyDictionary.json and GreekRootsList.json respectively, plus a few lines of code to dump their contents to the JSON file.
+DictionaryMaker.py and GreekListMaker.py contain the data inside their respective JSON files plus code to dump to the JSON files.
 I found these were a convenient way to view and edit the JSON files.

 I used the following resources to write this code: